Al Held: Contemporary works

-Many of Held's modern artwork includes large symmetric non-objective structures with vivid colors.
+Much of Held's modern artwork includes large symmetric non-objective structures with vivid colors.
 Using an acrylic medium, he created interlocking scaffolds that overlap with a deep consideration of architecture.
 The ancient buildings of Rome and the idea of the renaissance inspired Held as he returned to New York.
 Describing Held's images as "room" or "walls" makes sense, however, the art is non-objective and those may not be the best words to use.
 On one hand the work has architectural qualities but at the same time the planes of color are nonrepresentational and in a way cannot be grasped.

 In 1983, his 15’ by 55’ mural Mantegna’s Edge was completed in Dallas, Texas.
 The work is less fragmented and a deeper sense of order compared to some of his other works.
 Bright colored, grid-like structure exists harmonically in an infinite blue space.
 Yet, existing within it also is a sense of paradox and complexity.